classroomtechtools/managebac_openapply_to_gsheets/README.md

 Much better would be to run this code on just one spreadsheet, and then use the `IMPORTRANGE` google sheet function on any other spreadsheets that also need the data.

-### OpenApply `clientId` and `client secret` method
+### About OpenApply's V3 oauth

+OpenApply's V3 oauth needs a `clientId` and `client secret` method to start, and then the bearer token is obtained.
 Currently this is not supported, but likely to be included in a future version.

 ## Example Code